p4intcantaim/p4ints-Python-Emporium/README.md

+# What Is This?
-A collection of some of my python scripts, all bundled in one python script that executes all of them.
+This is a collection of some of my python scripts, all bundled in one python script that executes all of them.

 # Installation:
 ```git clone https://github.com/p4intcantaim/p4ints-Python-Emporium```